 Write Here:

-How to Visualize your data?
-Why is visualizations important for machine learning?
-How to use Matplotlib and Seaborn to gain deeper understanding of the data in hand?
+What is the importance of data visualization?
+How do you visualize your data using Matplotlib and Seaborn Libraries?

-For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the orientation..
+For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the Orientation.

 Develop Submodule 5 Content